-Demographic change: By 2020 one in three workers will be over 50.(3) In next 10 years there will be 13.5 million vacancies and only 7 million school and college leavers to fill them.(4) Retaining older workers will be key to meeting future demand for staff.

-Retained skills: Retaining experienced staff means that crucial knowledge and skills are retained within the organisation.
-Mid-life employees are willing to learn new skills(5) and mid-life MOTs drive increased take-up of learning and development.

-Productivity of inclusive teams: People work better in teams and diverse teams are more productive.
-Research has shown that teams which are diverse on the basis of gender, age and geography make better business decisions 87% of the time.(6)

-Work that works: Helping employees shape work that works for them in later career reduces the risk of early exit.
-People need and value support during life-changing events, such as becoming a carer.(7)
+- Demographic change: Today there are five generations in the UK workforce working side by side.
+There are people in work aged from 16 to 70 and over, including 10.5 million over 50s - equivalent to one third of the workforce.5 By the mid-2030s half the adult population will be over 50.6 - Retained skills: Retaining experienced staff means that crucial knowledge and skills are retained within the organisation.
+Mid-life employees are willing to learn new skills7 and mid-life MOTs drive increased take-up of learning and development. - Productivity of inclusive teams: People work better in teams and diverse teams are more productive.
+Research has shown that teams which are diverse on the basis of gender, age and geography make better business decisions 87% of the time.8 - Work that works: Helping employees shape work that works for them in the latter part of their career reduces the risk of early exit.
+People need and value support during lifechanging events, such as becoming a carer.9 struggle to balance work with their health and wellbeing needs or personal responsibilities such as caring.

-Mid-Life MOTs can reduce business costs
+Mid-life MOTs can reduce business costs

-Health and wellbeing: By providing support, mid-life MOTs reduce business costs by reducing staff absence rates and ill health and providing scope to discuss and manage employee health and wellbeing.
-Employee engagement also improves.

-Recruitment: Using the mid-life MOT to prevent early exit by older workers reduces recruitment costs by supporting staff who might otherwise struggle to balance work with their health and well-being needs or personal responsibilities such as caring.
+- Health and wellbeing: By providing support, mid-life MOTs reduce business costs by reducing staff absence rates and ill health and providing scope to discuss and manage employee health and wellbeing.
+Employee engagement also improves. - Recruitment: Using the mid-life MOT to prevent early exit by older workers reduces recruitment costs by supporting staff who might otherwise

-Training: On-boarding and training needs add to the cost of replacing an employee.
-Replacement of higher skilled and experienced older staff is likely to incur higher costs.

-Turnover costs: replacing staff incurs costs from exit procedures and in lost productivity while posts are vacant.
-Research consultancy Oxford Economics found it costs an average of £30,000 to replace an employee and train a replacement to the same level.(8)
+- Training: On-boarding and training needs add to the cost of replacing an employee.
+Replacement of higher skilled and experienced older staff is likely to incur higher costs. - Turnover costs: Replacing staff incurs costs from exit procedures and in lost productivity while posts are vacant.
+Research consultancy Oxford Economics found it costs an average of £30,000 to replace an employee and train a replacement to the same level.10